cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-role.md

 ## Parameters

-name
+**`name`**

-:   The name of the new role.
+The name of the new role.

 SUPERUSER
-NOSUPERUSER
+**`NOSUPERUSER`**

-:   These clauses determine whether the new role is a "superuser".
+These clauses determine whether the new role is a "superuser".
 If `SUPERUSER` is specified, the role being defined will be a superuser, who can override all access restrictions within the database.
 Superuser status is dangerous and should be used only when really needed.
 You must yourself be a superuser to create a new superuser. `NOSUPERUSER` is the default.

 CREATEDB
-NOCREATEDB
+**`NOCREATEDB`**

-:   These clauses define a role's ability to create databases.
+These clauses define a role's ability to create databases.
 If `CREATEDB` is specified, the role being defined will be allowed to create new databases.
 Specifying `NOCREATEDB` (the default) will deny a role the ability to create databases.

 CREATEROLE
-NOCREATEROLE
+**`NOCREATEROLE`**

-:   These clauses determine whether a role will be permitted to create new roles (that is, execute `CREATE ROLE`).
+These clauses determine whether a role will be permitted to create new roles (that is, execute `CREATE ROLE`).
 If `CREATEROLE` is specified, the role being defined will be allowed to create new roles, alter other roles, and drop other roles. `NOCREATEROLE` (the default) will deny a role the ability to create roles or modify roles other than their own.

 CREATEEXTTABLE
-NOCREATEEXTTABLE
+**`NOCREATEEXTTABLE`**

-:   If `CREATEEXTTABLE` is specified, the role being defined is allowed to create external tables.
+If `CREATEEXTTABLE` is specified, the role being defined is allowed to create external tables.
 The default `type` is `readable` and the default `protocol` is `gpfdist`, if not specified.
 Valid types are `gpfdist`, `gpfdists`, `http`, and `https`. `NOCREATEEXTTABLE` (the default type) denies the role the ability to create external tables.
 Note that external tables that use the `file` or `execute` protocols can only be created by superusers.

 :   Use the `GRANT...ON PROTOCOL` command to allow users to create and use external tables with a custom protocol type, including the `s3` and `pxf` protocols included with Cloudberry Database.

 INHERIT
-NOINHERIT
+**`NOINHERIT`**

-:   These clauses determine whether a role "inherits" the privileges of roles it is a member of.
+These clauses determine whether a role "inherits" the privileges of roles it is a member of.
 If specified, `INHERIT` (the default) allows the role to use whatever database privileges have been granted to all roles it is directly or indirectly a member of.
 With `NOINHERIT`, membership in another role only grants the ability to `SET ROLE` to that other role; the privileges of the other role are only available after having done so.

 LOGIN
-NOLOGIN
+**`NOLOGIN`**

-:   These clauses determine whether a role is allowed to log in; that is, whether the role can be given as the initial session authorization name during client connection.
+These clauses determine whether a role is allowed to log in; that is, whether the role can be given as the initial session authorization name during client connection.
 If specified, `LOGIN` allows a role to log in to a database.
 A role having the `LOGIN` attribute can be thought of as a user.
 Roles with `NOLOGIN` are useful for managing database privileges, but are not users in the usual sense of the word.
 If not specified, `NOLOGIN` is the default, except when `CREATE ROLE` is invoked through its alternative spelling [CREATE USER](/docs/sql-statements/sql-statement-create-user.md).

 REPLICATION
-NOREPLICATION
+**`NOREPLICATION`**

-:   These clauses determine whether a role is a replication role.
+These clauses determine whether a role is a replication role.
 A role must have this attribute (or be a superuser) in order to be able to connect to the server in replication mode (physical or logical replication) and in order to be able to create or drop replication slots.
 A role having the `REPLICATION` attribute is a very highly privileged role, and should only be used on roles actually used for replication.
 If not specified, `NOREPLICATION` is the default.
 You must be a superuser to create a new role having the `REPLICATION` attribute.

 BYPASSRLS
-NOBYPASSRLS
+**`NOBYPASSRLS`**

-:   These clauses determine whether a role bypasses every row-level security (RLS) policy. `NOBYPASSRLS` is the default.
+These clauses determine whether a role bypasses every row-level security (RLS) policy. `NOBYPASSRLS` is the default.
 You must be a superuser to create a new role having the `BYPASSRLS` attribute.

 :   Note that `pg_dump` will set row_security to `OFF` by default, to ensure all contents of a table are dumped out.
 If the user running `pg_dump` does not have appropriate permissions, an error will be returned.
 However, superusers and the owner of the table being dumped always bypass RLS.